Forum Pacific (PHS:FPI) Cyclically Adjusted Book per Share: ₱0.33 (As of Jun. 2026)

 Forum Pacific Business Description

-Dona Julia Vargas Avenue, 35th Floor, One Corporate Center, Corner Meralco Avenue, Ortigas Center, Pasig City, PHL, 1605
+Address Dona Julia Vargas Avenue, 35th Floor, One Corporate Center, Corner Meralco Avenue, Ortigas Center, Pasig, PHL, 1605

-Forum Pacific Inc is Philippines based company engaged in investing, purchasing and acquiring assets of any kind and description with the secondary purpose of engaging in the exploration, development, and production of petroleum and related products as well as other mineral and chemical substance.
+Forum Pacific Inc is a Philippines-based company engaged in investing, purchasing, and acquiring assets of any kind and description with the secondary purpose of engaging in the exploration, development, and production of petroleum and related products, as well as other mineral and chemical substances.